Showtime on Ice Mission, Casting and Eligibility Information

 - Skaters at the Novice test level in FS/Pairs or all the Silver compulsory pattern dances have met the criteria for a step-out role in the Stars of the Show number.

-- Skaters that have not tested and passed the Novice test level in FS/Pairs or all the Silver compulsory pattern dances must do so by March 2018 test date This test date is offered by CSC/DFSC.
-A test may be taken and passed at another facility, but it may not occur later that the designated test date for CSC/DFSC, March 2018.
-As soon as the 2018 test schedule for CSC/DFSC is posted this document will be updated to the SPECIFIC date.
+- Skaters that have not tested and passed the Novice test level in FS/Pairs or all the Silver compulsory pattern dances must do so by the March 2019 test date This test date is offered by CSC/DFSC.
+A test may be taken and passed at another facility, but it may not occur later that the designated test date for CSC/DFSC, March 2019.
+As soon as the 2019 test schedule for CSC/DFSC is posted this document will be updated to the SPECIFIC date.